skypjack/entt/docs/md/locator.md

 ## Opaque handles

-Sometimes it's useful to be able to obtain a _copy_ of a service to be assigned to a different locator.
+Sometimes it's useful to _transfer_ a copy of a service to another locator.
 For example, when working across boundaries it's common to _share_ a service with a dynamically loaded module.<br/>
 Options aren't much in this case.
 Among these is the possibility of _exporting_ services and assigning them to a different locator.

-This is what the `handle` and `reset` functions allow to do.<br/>
+This is what the `handle` and `reset` functions are meant for.<br/>
 The former returns an opaque object useful for _exporting_ (or rather, obtaining a reference to) a service.
 The latter also accepts an optional argument to a handle which then allows users to reset a service by initializing it with an